 Roasted Hubbard squash combined with blue cheese and sage make this Hubbard squash pasta the perfect cozy dinner for cool evenings when you’re craving comfort food, but also something full of fall flavors.
 The creamy squash sauce is balanced perfectly with the saltiness of the blue cheese, making this pasta dish a delicious autumn meal.

 This Hubbard squash pasta serves a crowd, making it perfect for gatherings like family dinners or holidays.
+We love all kinds of stuffed squash recipes during the fall and winter months, so I knew this would be a hit.

 Hubbard squash pasta